 Transportation

-NHTSA estimates 39,345 traffic fatalities in 2024, representing a 4% decrease from 40,901 fatalities in 2023.
-Roughly 30% of 2023 fatalities involved impaired driving, the single most dangerous element in many car accidents.3 AuT systems are expected to meet or exceed human performance in transportation safety.
+The NHTSA estimates 39,345 traffic fatalities in 2024, a 4% decrease from 40,901 in 2023.
+Around 30% of 2023 fatalities were due to impaired driving, which remains a leading cause of accidents.3 AuT systems are expected to match or surpass human performance in improving transportation safety.

-The transportation sector has emerged as the primary testing ground for autonomous vehicle technology, with commercial robotaxi services now operating in multiple cities and generating substantial revenue streams.
-Major autonomous vehicle companies have moved beyond pilot programs to achieve operational scale, fundamentally changing how the autonomous vehicles market approaches urban mobility challenges.
+The transportation sector is now the main testing ground for autonomous vehicle technology.
+Commercial robotaxi services are already operating in several cities, generating significant revenue.
+Leading autonomous vehicle companies have moved past pilot programs and are scaling up operations, changing the way urban mobility challenges are addressed.

 Real-life example: